-LING2057.
-Language evolution (6 credits) Questions concerning the origins and evolution of language and the relevant learning mechanisms in humans to process language arise naturally after one learns the fundamental features of language in areas such as phonetics, syntax, semantics and pragmatics.
+LING3157.
+Language evolution (6 credits)

+Questions concerning the origins and evolution of language and the relevant learning mechanisms in humans to process language arise naturally after one learns the fundamental features of language in areas such as phonetics, syntax, semantics and pragmatics.
 These questions belong to the realm of evolutionary linguistics, which has recently become a resurgent academic field, due in part to the application of knowledge and techniques from a variety of disciplines besides linguistics.
 This course will provide a general introduction to evolutionary linguistics.
 Following an interdisciplinary perspective, the course will introduce fundamental concepts of some relevant disciplines that could shed light on language origin and evolution, including archaeology and anthropology, comparative studies of humans and other animals, genetics, neuro- and psycho-linguistics, and computer simulation.

-Prerequisite: LING1001.
-Assessment: 100% coursework.
-LING2058.
+Prerequisite: LING1000.

+LING3158.
 Topics in Cantonese linguistics (6 credits) This course focuses on distinctive aspects of the Cantonese language as spoken in Hong Kong.
-The language will be discussed in its areal and historical context.
+The language will be viewed in its areal and historical context.
 Grammatical topics will include parts of speech in Cantonese, verbal aspect, noun classifiers, and sentence-final particles, with a particular focus on aspects of syntax which diverge from written Chinese and Putonghua such as dative, passive and comparative constructions.
 Topics of sociolinguistic interest such as the use of Cantonese as a written language, 'lazy pronunciation' and the growth of 'trendy language' will also be addressed.
-Prerequisite: LING1001.
+Prerequisite: LING1000.
 Assessment: 100% coursework.

-Third-year Courses
+Capstone Courses Students majoring in Linguistics should choose at least one capstone course.
+LING4001.
+Senior Seminar (6 credits) The course is available by invitation to students with outstanding records and/or those considering postgraduate study and research.
+Participants will read and present primary research literature and debate issues in the field.
+Prerequisite: LING1000 Assessment: 100% coursework Note: For General Linguistics majors only.

-LING3002.
-Extended essay (6 credits)

-This is a one-semester course for individual research on a topic chosen by the student in consultation with staff, in preparation for possible postgraduate work and is offered for third year majors only.
+LING4002.
+Extended essay (6 credits) This is a one-semester course for individual research on a topic chosen by the student in consultation with staff, in preparation for possible postgraduate work and is offered for third year majors only.
 Students intending to study this course are required to attend an interview at the beginning of their third year to give a short presentation on their proposed topic.
 The thesis should normally be 5,000-6,000 words in length.
 There is no written examination but an oral exam will be required.

-Prerequisite: LING1001 and LING1003

-Assessment: 100% coursework

-Note: For General Linguistics majors only.
+Prerequisite: LING1000 Assessment: 100% coursework Note: For General Linguistics majors only.